 I sit down and set the book on the feet chair.
 I use my shirt to help grip the bottle top and twist it off.
 Ah… cold beer.
 It tastes especially good after mowing the yard on a hot day.
 Sitting out and admiring a freshly cut lawn is its own reward, of course, but the beer is a pleasant enhancement.

 Now I lean back and take it in.
 The lawn isn’t immaculate.
-I don’t really care about proper lawn maintenance, but I do like my patch of green grass.
+I don’t much care for proper lawn maintenance, but I do like my patch of green grass.
 And even more, the trees.
 We’ve been in our house for a long time and have planted most of the trees and shrubs ourselves.
 They’re like old friends.
 The landscaping on our quarter acre lot creates some sense of space and shelter.
 A row of arborvitae shields us on one side, Amur maples on another, and the trees provide welcoming shade.
-Especially this maple tree.
+Especially this maple.

 This is my backyard paradise.